 We’re not going to say which one is ultimately better.
 Let’s just say that each has its strengths and weaknesses, and it really comes down to a matter of preference.
 Let’s talk about some of the key differences.

 For best results, the temperature inside the smoker needs to remain the same.
 Because charcoal smokers rely on coal as a heating source, you have to keep a close eye on the temperature.
 Depending on wind and temperature outside, it can be a tedious and sometimes frustrating task.
 However, most food smokers don’t seem to mind at all.
 In fact, many of them enjoy monitoring coals and take pride in getting their hands a little dirty.

 This is where electric smokers shine.
 They are able to maintain a steady heat all by themselves.
 You use controls to set the temperature and it does its job!
-There are all kinds of flavored hardwood chips out there to choose from for both charcoal and electric smokers that are fun to experiment with.
+There are all kinds of flavoured hardwood chips out there to choose from for both charcoal and electric smokers that are fun to experiment with.
 Electric smoker wood chips are rounded and are fed by a metal tray that go near the heating rods.
 As long as you have enough wood chips for the job, your electric smoker will do the rest!

 As far as cleanup goes, electric smokers take the cake.
 They don’t produce real ash or coal like traditional charcoal based smokers, which makes for quick and easy cleanup!

 Charcoal smokers cost about $200-$300 and can run close to $500 for nice ones.
 They come in all shapes and sizes, and the prices really vary.
 You can be sure to find the right charcoal smoker for you, simply because there is such a large selection of quality models.
 If it comes right down to cost for you, then a charcoal smoker would suit you best.